 World Mental Health Day

 World Mental Health Day was first observed in 1992, and is celebrated every year on October 10th.
 Each year there is a theme to help bring awareness to the world about mental health.
-In 2013, the theme is Mental Health in Older Adults.
+In 201, the theme is Living With Schizophrenia.
 Find out if your school is planning something for this day and see how you can get involved in this cause!

 This holiday is in honor of explorer Christopher Columbus, who first came to the New World on October 12, 1492.
 Since 1920, it has been an annual holiday in the United States.
 President Franklin Roosevelt set aside October 12th as Columbus Day in 1937.
 Later, President Richard Nixon declared Columbus Day a national holiday to be celebrated on the second Monday in October.